DevasenaInupakutika/2014-07-10-Nottingham/R/Basics_Introduction_R.md

 print("hello world")
 ```

-We can annotate our code (take notes) by typing "#".
+We can annotate our code (comment or take notes) by typing "#".
 Everything to the right of # is ignored by R

 Try it with and without the #